Aqua-0/Pokemon_Star_Console_Edition/README.md

 # Installing The Rom Hack #

+OOPS!
+Since the thing's still being created, just ignore everything from this part onwards. :P

 If migrating from Citra, go to Migrating From Citra.
 1. If applicable make a backup of your Ultra Moon save using Checkpoint (you should already have it), name it something you'll remember (like UltraMoonSave), then delete your savefile in-game with D-Up + X + B. (Don't delete the backup!)
 Shut down your 3DS afterwards.
 2. Download PokemonStarLuma.zip (Very large, so will likely take a while.)